 Capital Projects and Other Approved Costs - Projects may be temporarily funded through the issuance of bond anticipation notes ("BANS") or grant anticipation notes.
 In certain cases, prior to the issuance of these temporary notes, the governing body must take the necessary legal steps to authorize the issuance of the general obligation bonds.
 Temporary notes may not exceed the aggregate amount of bonds authorized or the grant award amount.

 Temporary notes are general obligations of the Town and carry maturity dates that are limited by state law.
-Interest expenditures and expenses for temporary borrowings are accounted for in the general fund and enterprise funds, respectively.
-The Town did not have any temporary borrowings during fiscal year 2016.
+Temporary notes activity for fiscal year 2017 was as follows: